-Following your tender/ proposal for the supply of Delivery partner for Task & Finish Group on Industry Resilience for Critical Minerals to Department for Business and Trade, we are pleased confirm our intention to award this Contract to you.
+Following your tender/ proposal for the supply of Better Business Cases Foundation and Practitioner Course to the Department for Business and Trade, we are pleased confirm our intention to award this Contract to you.

-The attached Order Form, terms and conditions (Conditions) set out the terms of the contract between you and Department for Business and Trade for the provision of the Deliverables set out in the Order Form (the Contract).
+The attached Order Form, terms and conditions (Conditions) and the Schedules set out the terms of the contract between you and the Department of Business and Trade for the provision of the Deliverables set out in the Order Form (the Contract).